Majors within the College of Education and Human Development:

 - Exercise and Nutrition Science

-Through a rigorous curriculum and the support of initiatives that both support the learning of a student and the community, the University of Montevallo College of Education prepares graduates to meet the dynamic needs of educational institutions, as well as corporate and human service organizations.
+Through a rigorous curriculum and the support of initiatives that both support the learning of a student and the community, the University of Montevallo College of Education and Human Development prepares graduates to meet the dynamic needs of educational institutions, as well as corporate and human service organizations.
 The programs listed below both serve as a learning experience and a service to the surrounding communities.
 Your support helps to ensure that future students benefit from these opportunities as well as guaranteeing their existence for the community.

 - The Community Counseling Clinic is a program of The University of Montevallo’s Graduate Counseling Department.
 The clinic provides free mental health care to those in the surrounding communities who cannot afford it.
 It also acts as a training ground where counseling students, under the supervision of counseling faculty, gain valuable experience working with clients.
 The services provided cover counseling for depression, anxiety, grief, anger, marital, recovery, extreme behaviors and other psychosocial concerns that impact individuals, couples, and families.